THYROID Panel (TSH + Free T3 + Free T4)

 Symptoms of Thyroid Dysfunction

-Many disorders may be associated with thyroid, may appear at any age as a result of various situations such as injuries, deficiencies in our dietary or disease.
+Many disorders may be associated with thyroid and may appear at any age as a result of various situations, such as injuries, deficiencies in our diet, or disease.

 The most common disorders associated with thyroid are hypothyroidism and hyperthyroidism, which are explained below: